yasufum/spp-vm-installer/README.md

 #### 2.1.
 Understand roles

-First of all, edit "hosts" to register IP addresses under the roles.
+First of all, edit "hosts" to register IP addresses of VMs under the roles.

 There are three two roles in "hosts", common, qemu and pktgen.
 Role is a kind of group of installation processes.
 Each of processes are defined in "roles/[role_name]/tasks/main.yml".

+Use common role if you want to install dpdk only.
+On the other hand, use spp role.

 ##### (1) common role